stfwi/engineers-decor/readme.md

   finally to lava.
 Needs a lot of power.
 When the lava is cooled down in the smelter by removing the RF power, obsidian is generated.

+- *Fluid Collection Funnel*: Collects fluids above it.
+Has an internal tank with three buckets capacity.
+Traces flowing fluids to nearby source blocks.
+The fluid can be obtained with fluid transfer systems or a bucket.
+Fills only tanks below (gravity).
+Compatible with vanilla infinite-water-source creation.

 More to come slowly but steadily.

 ----